md-hamed/marley-spoon-recipes/README.md

 ## User stories
 - As a Marley Spoon Recipes Guide user, I want to see a *paginated* list of recipes available in the system.
 Every recipe should display its title and image.
-- As a Marley Spoon Recipes Guide user, I want to see more details about any recipe in the list.
-An recipe should display its title, image, list of tags, description, and chef name.
+- As a Marley Spoon Recipes Guide user, I want to see more details about any recipe in the list when I select it.
+A recipe should display its title, image, list of tags, description, and chef name.

 ## Versions
 - `Ruby 2.6.2`